MRtrix3/mrtrix3/docs/reference/commands/peaks2amp.rst

 Synopsis
 --------

-Convert peak directions image to amplitudes
+Extract amplitudes from a peak directions image

 Usage
 --------